Quinci135/PurgeSSCInventory/README.md

 # PurgeSSCInventory
 Adds a command to purge all ssc items.
 Console only command with a confirm/deny prompt
+Uses deny instead of cancel because essentials+ time commands uses cancel

 ## Commands
 | Command | Description | Permission |